KIT-ISAS/iviz/iviz/README.md

 There are two ways to setup a robot:
 * **Load From Source Parameter:** This downloads a URDF from the parameter server.
   You can write any parameter name you like, or select a parameter from the suggestions (i.e., all entries that include the text 'robot_description').
-* **Load From Saved:** This adds a robot from a list included by default in iviz.
+* **Load From Saved:** This loads a robot from the iviz defaults.

+If you need external assets such as 3D models, make sure the model loader service is running!

 Other options include:
 * **Hide**: Use the eye button on the top-middle to hide the robot or make it visible again.
 * **Trash**: The trash button on the top-right deletes the robot.
 * **Frame**: The widget in green shows the name of the base link frame.
 Click on it to focus the camera there.
-Drag it to the left to follow the robot. ww* **Attach to TF Frames:** By default the robot only listens to the frame that corresponds to the base link.
+Drag it to the left to follow the robot.
+* **Attach to TF Frames:** By default the robot only listens to the frame that corresponds to the base link.
 Enable this to read the TF frames for all links.
 If you see the robot crumple onto the floor, then the TF frames have not been set.
 * **Save this Robot Locally:** Saves a copy of the robot on the device.
 The robot can then be loaded from the **Load From Saved** menu.